danzat/bugs/Log/Readme.md

 ## The bug
 While running some tests on new applications, there was one application that would crash on some Galaxy device with Android 4.4.
 The crash would however only occur in debug, **not** release.

 The dev team member tasked with the issue managed to figure out the logs were probably at fault, and decided to discover which log specifically was at fault by using bisection.
-Basically binary search for the offending log but shutting down the logs in each module at a time, until the faulty module/s is/are found, and then shutting down specific logs inside the modules until the individial faulty logs are found.
+Basically binary search for the offending log but shutting down the logs in each module at a time, until the faulty module/s is/are found, and then shutting down specific logs inside the modules until the individual faulty logs are found.

 The result was that the logs in the hooks for `dup2`, `close` and `execvpe` were the culprits.
 But the reason for them being faulty was not (yet) understood.

-Anyway, due to the fact the the crash was only in debug, the issue was deemed not interesting and was pushed to the bottom of the priority list.
+Anyway, due to the fact the crash was only in debug, the issue was deemed not interesting and was pushed to the bottom of the priority list.

 Fast forward several weeks.
 I'm working on the finishing touches of a new hooking mechanism (again, as I mentioned in the introduction, the method itself is not important here).
 While running sanity tests on Android 7, one of the applications tested would crash.

-As we tend to have many issues with debug-release discrepencies, the first thing I did was retry in relase.
+As we tend to have many issues with debug-release discrepancies, the first thing I did was retry in release.
 The application worked.
-This smelled oddly familier.
+This smelled oddly familiar.

 ## Investigation

-Examining the crash log revealed the the cause of the crash was a Java exception which read as follows (redacted for readability):
+Examining the crash log revealed the cause of the crash was a Java exception which read as follows (redacted for readability):

     java.io.IOException: Cannot run program "chmod": error=456436480, Unknown error 456436480
         at java.lang.ProcessBuilder.start (ProcessBuilder.java:983)